leslyclopez11/hmpl-lang.github.io/docs.md

 ## Introduction

-🌐 hmpl is a small template language for fetching HTML from API.
+🌐 hmpl is a small template language for displaying UI from server to client.
 It is based on requests sent to the server via [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and processed into ready-made HTML.
-The word hmpl is a combination of the old name cample-html into one word. h-html, mpl-cample.
+Reduce the size of your javascript files and display the same UI as if it was written in a modern framework.

 ### Example